 - Have they talked to the child about their use?
 If so, what was this conversation like?
 How did they and the child react to the conversation?

 - What are their views on harm minimisation?
-What are their expectations about AOD use, treatment and recovery?
+What are their expectations about alcohol and other drugs use, treatment and recovery?

-- What are the risks and safety issues for the young person when (buying AOD, using AOD, they use with others, they are intoxicated and experiencing withdrawal)?
+- What are the risks and safety issues for the young person (when buying alcohol and other drugs , using alcohol and other drugs , they use with others, they are intoxicated and experiencing withdrawal)?

 Ideas on what parents and carers can do to build safety: